top of page

 The model is beneficial for a number of reasons:

 • Prevents sale of lots.
-Selling lots can lead to breakdown in community over time as lots are sold or bequeathed to people who may have different values from the community as a whole.
+Selling lots within the property most often leads to breakdown in community over time as lots are sold or bequeathed to people who may have different values from the community as a whole.

 • Allows the movement away from the concept of 'owning' land and towards an understanding of being stewards and caretakers of the land.